sqlxpert/aws-tag-sched-ops/readme.md

   |`1`|`ec2`|`Instance`|`i-08abefc70375d36e8`|`reboot-image`|`Image`|`ami-bc9fcbc6`|`tag`||
   |`0`|`rds`|`DBInstance`|`my-database`|`reboot-failover`||||...`ForceFailover cannot be specified`...|

-  _The run began September 12, 2017 between 20:40 and 20:50 UTC.
+  _Execution began September 12, 2017 between 20:40 and 20:50 UTC.
 An EC2 instance is starting up, but may not yet be available.
 A different EC2 instance is being rebooted and backed up, but the instance may not yet be available again, and the image may not yet be complete; the image is named `zm-my-server-20170912T2040-83xx7`.
 The image has received ID `ami-bc9fcbc6`, and has been tagged.
 An RDS database instance could not be rebooted with fail-over.
 (The full error message goes on to explain that it is not a multi-zone instance.)_

 * There is a header line, an information line, and one line for each operation requested.
+(Tagging is usually a separate operation.)

 * Values are tab-separated (but CloudWatch seems to collapse multiple tabs).